jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 Path Segment: nroBulkRdap1?objectClasses=<command-separated string of RDAP object class names>
 Content-Type: application/rdap+json

-Using comma (',') to delimit multiple object class names for the value of the "objectClasses" query parameter assumes that there are no commas in future RDAP object class names.
+Using comma (',') to delimit multiple object class names for the value of the "objectClasses" query parameter safely assumes that there will be no commas in future RDAP object class names.

 Here is an example URL to get bulk data for IP Network, Autonomous System Number, and Entity object classes: